phatsanphonna/osuZHV1/README.md

 </p>

 ## Introduction
 One day, I wonder why tranquil sublimity skin don't have Chinese version (I don't know that have or I blind).
 So I make a remake (or clone skin if you wish to call that) in Chinese version with my Chinese HSK3 knowledge.
-This skin made by me 100% (except for sounds & hitsounds, I picked up from tranquil sublimity and cursor from Rafis HDDT skin.)
+This skin made by me 100% (except for sounds & hitsounds, I picked up from tranquil sublimity and cursor from Rafis HDDT skin.).
+All combo colors come from all IZ*ONE promoted album.

 <p  align="center"><b>- So I called this "Chinese version of tranquil sublimity".</b></p>